flexait/acl_manager/Readme.md

 ### Contribute

-As a rails engine, there is a dummy test application. `test/dummy`.
+As a rails engine, there is a dummy application. `test/dummy`.
-At this path you can rise a rails aplication and test your modifications in a easy way, instead of creating a new one from zero.
+At this path its possible to rise a rails aplication and test any modification in a easy way, instead of creating a new one from zero.
 Inside of this dummy aplication there is a User model to play with.

 ## License
 This project rocks and uses MIT-LICENSE.